Gaylord Perry (1991)

 Final Years as a Player

 In September of 1979, Perry asked for a trade back to the Rangers and the Padres granted his wish in February of 1980.
 However, he did not stay long with the Rangers and in August of 1980, he was traded again, this time to the New York Yankees.
-He pitched in 24 games with the Rangers and 10 games with the Yankees, he had 10 wins and 13 losses and a 3.68 ERA.
+He pitched in 24 games with the Rangers and 10 games with the Yankees, and he had 10 wins and 13 losses and a 3.68 ERA.

 Perry became a free agent after the 1981 season, and he signed with the Atlanta Braves.
 He pitched in only 23 games that year, and he had 8 wins and 9 losses and a 3.94 ERA.